-We support a national or regional standards based on TSL 4 (Efficiency level 3 – AFUE 95%), because the DOE analysis shows that this standard level is cost effective on both national and regional basis.
+We support a national or regional standards based on Trial Standard Level 4 (TSL 4 or Efficiency Level 3 – AFUE 95%), because the DOE analysis shows that this standard level is cost effective on both national and regional basis.
 Results are even further cost effective with our modified results.
-Adopting a standard to dramatically reduce natural gas use is also critical for California to meet its NOx reduction target and US EPA’s smog control mandates.
+Adopting a standard to dramatically reduce natural gas use is also critical for California to meet its NOx reduction target and US Environmental Protection Agency’s (EPA’s) smog control mandates.

 Fuel switching is controversial in some regions of the country.
 Recently observed billboard advertisements along freeways in Atlanta advertised incentives of $550 from the local electric utility for switching to a heat pump.
 This may be a transient situation but does demonstrate that fuel switching analysis must be addressed from a probabilistic perspective as is done in the DOE LCC.
 In California fuel switching is unlikely given the requirements of the Title 24 Part 6 Building Energy Efficiency Standards.
-But in case where it occurs it is important to consider that, as shown in the ASAP comment letter, almost all of the manufacturers of furnaces also produce heat pumps.
+But in case where it occurs it is important to consider that the impacts of fuel switching to manufacturers, as shown in the Appliance Awareness Standards Project (ASAP) comment letter, almost all of the manufacturers of furnaces also produce heat pumps.
 Thus if and when a furnace is replaced with a heat pump the equipment manufacturer does not lose the sale.

 Following are our suggestions for improvements to the DOE LCC analysis.